rajitaNV/Business-Insight-360-/README.md

 I learned about this project by taking the Codebasics PowerBi Course.
 You can find the course link here:

 # Acciqured skills:
--Power BI
+- Power BI
--Excel
+- Excel
--DAX language
+- DAX language

 # Acciqured PowerBI techniques:
 -Create date table using M language